 Thanks to inflation, few things are dollars stores cost only a buck, but even at $1.25, $2 or sometimes even $3, bargains are galore.

 At least a couple of times a week, someone will ask me what I miss most about living in Southern California.
 Because we lived there many years before pulling up roots and relocating to Colorado, you might assume it would be a long list.

 But my usual response is “Not much!” and not just to get a laugh.
-Truth be told, I can only think of two things: Good pizza and my beloved 99 Cents Only Store—the best “dollar” store ever.
+Truth be told, I can only think of three things: Adult kids, good pizza, and my beloved 99 Cents Only Store—the best “dollar” store ever.

 Don’t expect Hallmark’s complete line to show up at the dollar store.
 But you can expect first-quality greeting cards for just about every occasion.
 This is my go-to source for greeting cards that I know will be opened, enjoyed for the moment, and tossed.
 Nothing wrong with that, but I sure don’t want to spend $3.99 or more for a disposable card when I can get it for a buck!

 Gift Bags, gift wrap